microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Sharing/README.md

 This test demonstrates how to create new rooms and anchors inside your application.
 It also demonstrates how to upload and download new anchors.

-1. Ensure to launch the sharing service using: HoloToolkit -> Launch Sharing service
+1. Ensure to launch the sharing service using: Mixed Reality Toolkit -> Launch Sharing service
 2. Enter the IP address displayed in the console window into the Server Address of the Sharing object.
 3. **RoomTest.cs** shows how to create, join, and leave rooms; also shows how to create and download anchors.

 #### SharingSpawnTest.unity
 This test demonstrates how to spawn and delete sync objects in your scene and across your networked clients.

-1. Ensure to launch the sharing service using: HoloToolkit -> Launch Sharing service
+1. Ensure to launch the sharing service using: Mixed Reality Toolkit -> Launch Sharing service
 2. Enter the IP address displayed in the console window into the Server Address of the Sharing object.
 3. **PrefabSpawnManager.cs** enables you to store prefab references to use when spawning.
 4. **SyncObjectSpawner.cs** demonstrates how to spawn and delete sync objects, as well as custom class types.